alesssia/alesssia.github.io/publications.md

 ### Thesis

-- **Visconti A.**, *Systems Biology: Knowledge Discovery and Reverse Engineering*, PhD Thesis, Doctoral School in Science and High Technology, Department of Computer Science, University of Torino, July 2012.
+- **Visconti A.**, *Systems Biology: Knowledge Discovery and Reverse Engineering*, PhD Thesis, Doctoral School in Science and High Technology, Department of Computer Science, University of Turin, July 2012.

-- **Visconti A.**, *SPOT: an algorithm for the extraction and the analysis of biological patterns*, Master Thesis, Department of Computer Science, University of Torino, July 2008.
+- **Visconti A.**, *SPOT: an algorithm for the extraction and the analysis of biological patterns*, Master Thesis, Department of Computer Science, University of Turin, July 2008.

+- **Visconti A.**, *The Haskell language*, Bachelor Thesis, Department of Computer Science, University of Turin, 2006.